American Airlines : Announces Additional Schedule Changes in Response to Customer Demand Related to COVID-19 | MarketScreener

 Taking care of customers

 American will continue to take care of customers as this situation develops.
-The airline announced today that it has offered to waive change fees for customers who purchased tickets prior to March 11 for travel to Europe, including the United Kingdom, through May 31.
+The airline has announced its offer to waive change fees for customers who purchased tickets prior to March 11 for travel to Europe, including the United Kingdom, through May 31.
 Additionally, American's Reservations team will contact customers whose flights have been canceled directly by email or telephone.
 Customers who booked through a travel agent will be contacted by their agency directly.
 If a flight is canceled and a customer chooses not to be rebooked, they may request a full refund by visiting aa.com/refunds.

 Updated Europe schedules: